idleberg/talking/README.md

 ## The Deal

-Package One provides a service -- a function that can log the string "A Thing!" to the console -- and Package Two consumes this service.
+Package One provides a service -- a function that can log the string "A Thing!" to the console -- and Package Two consumes this service, which newly enables Package Two to call the string-logging function in Package One.

 ## The Code